anchit-chandran/how-to-compsci-msc/README.md

 - **Pre-Course Preparation**: Review Neetcode's algorithm course before starting.
 It offers good explanations and will help you grasp the material.
 - **Mathematical Foundations**: If you lack a maths background, be prepared to put in extra effort.
 Understanding summations and their deconstruction is crucial.
 - **Theoretical Focus**: The module is theory-heavy.
-While not directly useful for interviews, being able to analyse and explain worst-case time and space complexities (Big O notation) is important for technical interviews.
+While not directly useful for interviews, analysing and explaining worst-case time and space complexities (Big O notation) is important for technical interviews.

 ### COMP0178 - Database Fundamentals

 - **Pre-Course Skills**: Learn SQL, HTML, and CSS before starting.
 It will make the course easier.
-- **Group Project**: We had a group project involving PHP and SQL.
+- **Group Project**: We had a project involving PHP and SQL.
 This module is vital for system design interviews.
 - **Relational Algebra**: Initially intimidating, relational algebra becomes more understandable during revision, especially with past papers.

 ### SPCE0038 - ML Big Data